A Vanlife and RVers Guide to Boulder

 Is there boondocking near Boulder?

 Most of the free, dispersed camping near Boulder requires a high-clearance vehicle, but small RVs, campervans and pop-ups may enjoy West Magnolia.
 This stunning area near Nederland, Colorado, is about 35 minutes from Boulder.
 There are 22 designated campsites that are free on a first-come, first-served basis.
 A network of trails meanders through the aspen trees at West Magnolia and are popular with hikers, mountain bikers and horseback riders.
 Check for road closures before you go, as its high-altitude location means this area can remain closed into June.

 Can I rent a camper van in Boulder?

 Yes!
-Boulder Adventure Lodge has an impressive fleet of vans to rent and a variety of models, from cushy Sprinters to off-road-ready teardrops.
+A-Lodge Boulder has an impressive fleet of vans to rent and a variety of models, from cushy Sprinters to off-road-ready teardrops.

 Where can I picnic?

 Boulder is surrounded by 45,000 acres of open space and mountain parks.
 There's no better city to picnic with a view.
 We've assembled some of our favorite picnic spots.

 Where can I shower?

 Yep.
 There are close to two dozen coworking offices in little old Boulder.
 Here’s a list of (coworking spaces, laundromats, etc).
 In addition, the Boulder Public Library, located right downtown and with a couple of branch locations, has study rooms that you can reserve online for up to two hours a day.